Ouranosinc/jenkins-config/docker-config/daemon.json.md

 Copy to `/etc/docker/daemon.json`.

-Need to set `default-ulimit nofile` because the default changed with RL9 and the default value is too low.
+Need to set `default-ulimit` because the default changed with RL9 and the default value is too low.

 ```